Spy × Family season 2

 The second season of the Spy × Family anime television series was produced by Wit Studio and CloverWorks.
 It was first announced alongside an animated theatrical film in December 2022, at Jump Festa.
 Ichirō Ōkouchi replaces Kazuhiro Furuhashi as series scriptwriter, with the remaining staff and cast reprising their roles.
 The series continues to follow master spy Twilight, under the alias of the psychiatrist Loid Forger, and his pretend family, consisting of his daughter Anya, a telepath, his wife Yor, an assassin known as the Thorn Princess, and the family dog Bond with precognitive power.

 The second season of the anime series consists of 12 episodes.
 The titles of its episodes are written as "Mission" with a number (e.g. "Mission 1", "Mission 2", etc.) which the counting continues across seasons; the first episode of this season is "Mission 26".
 This naming convention follows the original manga's practice, which also uses "Mission" for chapter titles.
 This season adapts 21 main chapters of the manga, from Mission 39 to Mission 59, along with a couple of side stories: Extra Mission 2 and Short Mission 6 to 7.

-The series aired from October 7 to December 23, 2023.
+The season aired from October 7 to December 23, 2023.
 The opening theme is directed by Masaaki Yuasa and uses the song "Kura Kura" (クラクラ) performed by Ado.
 The ending theme is directed by Eugene Winter and uses the song "Todome no Ichigeki" (トドメの一撃) performed by Vaundy (feat.
 Cory Wong).